Poi (performance art): Modern poi

 Modern poi coexists with traditional Māori poi and enjoys a broader, worldwide audience.

 Traditional Māori poi is generally performed in group choreography at cultural events, with vocal and musical accompaniment.
 By contrast, modern poi is generally performed by individuals, without singing and with less structured choreography.
 The tools and styles used are more varied.
 Many people first encounter poi in the form of fire spinning, but fire spinning is just one form of this highly varied art.

 Modern poi borrows significantly from other physical arts, including various schools of dance and many object manipulation arts.
 Poi is practised around the world and can often be seen at large festivals like Burning Man and the European Juggling Convention.

 Unlike many physical arts, learning poi does not usually involve formal education.
-Most spinners learn from each other or teach themselves using DVDs or online resources.
+Most spinners learn from each other or teach themselves using online resources.
 A strong sense of community and self-teaching are key elements of modern poi.